mit-ccc/twclient/README.rst

 .. code-block:: bash

-   # Postgres
-   # This becomes the default DB because you've created it first
+   # Postgres -- this becomes the default DB because you've created it first
    twclient config add-db -u "postgresql+psycopg2://username@hostname:5432/dbname" my_postgres_db

    # Or you could use SQLite